daniel-olson-code/amazon-ads-api-demo/README.md

 3. Provide a practical example of using Flask to create an interactive interface for API interactions
 4. Offer a foundation for digital marketers and developers looking to automate and streamline their Amazon Ads reporting processes

-This example application focuses on common reporting tasks such as:
-- Requesting various types of advertising reports
-- Checking report status
-- Downloading and displaying report data
-- Basic data visualization of report results

 While simple in design, this demo illustrates how the Report API can be leveraged to create powerful tools for analyzing and optimizing Amazon advertising campaigns.

 ---